- Warning: Late repayments can cause you serious money problems. For help, contact the MoneyHelper.

 Choosing between Klarna and Openpay comes down to the payment plan that works best for you.
 If you want a platform that allows you to “try before you buy”, Klarna’s Pay in 30 solution is probably your best bet.

 If you’d prefer to pay for your goods in monthly instalments, then Openpay is a good option.
-You usually paying 25% of the value of your goods as your first instalment and then the rest over a period of between 2-9 months.
+You’ll usually pay 25% of the value of your goods as your first instalment and then the rest over a period of between 2–9 months.
 The length of your payment plan will vary by retailer.

 There are several reasons why someone might benefit from using a BNPL service.
 Using these payment services can help consumers manage large, expensive purchases, such as home goods, by allowing the amount to be split across multiple months.
 Splitting these payments allows consumers to spread the cost over multiple paydays without the added cost of the interest that would apply to typical longer-term payment options.

 Using a BNPL service is also a useful option if you need to order 1 item in several sizes.
 This allows consumers to try the clothes on, return the items that aren’t the right size and only pay for what they keep, eliminating the confusing process of returns and refunds.

 As you can see from Finder research conducted in July 2020, there are many reasons why shoppers choose to pay later.
 The graph below details this in full.